-Pinterest has six types of rich pins, which take information from your website or other resources and add it to your pin.
-There are product pins, recipe pins, app pins, place pins, article pins, and movie pins.
+Pinterest has four types of rich pins, which take information from your website or other resources and add it to your pin.
+There are; app, product, recipe, and article pins.
 The product pins are the most important type of rich pin for holiday promotions because they provide real-time pricing, product availability, your business name, and your website URL.

 Add Pinterest’s rich pin code to your site, and it will automatically pull it in when anyone pins those products to Pinterest.
 Even better: When you reduce the price of your items, Pinterest’s rich pin code will recognize it, and Pinterest will send the pinners an email telling them that your item is on sale.
 Those pinners are only a few clicks away from making a purchase from you.